 The Value of Internships

-Today's guest author, Jeff Reep, Director of Career Services, explains how Cedarville University Career Services helps students to think about their career choice as a calling — the opportunity to use their unique God-given talents and abilities to make a difference in the world for Jesus Christ.
-One key way Jeff and his staff help students is through internships.
+Today's post is written by Jeff Reep, Director of Career Services at Cedarville University.
+Jeff has more than 20 years of experience as a basketball coach at the collegiate level and is a Certified Professional Career Coach.
+For the past 14 years in Career Services, he has built into Cedarville students and advanced Kingdom opportunities for graduates around the world.
+At Cedarville, Career Services helps students think about their career choice as a calling — the opportunity to use their unique God-given talents and abilities to make a difference in the world for Jesus Christ.

 In today's job market, a college degree and a strong GPA may not be enough to win a desired job.
 With the overwhelming number of applications submitted for every job post, candidates have to fight their way to the top of a big stack of résumés.